 \section{Abstract}

-Cold atomic gases have become a paradigmatic system for exploring fundamental physics, while at the same time allowing to explore applications in quantum technologies.
-The accelerating developments in the field have led to a highly advanced set of engineering techniques that, among others, can tune interactions, shape the external geometry, select among a large set of atomic species with different properties, as well as control the number of atoms.
-In particular, it is possible to operate in lower dimensions and drive atomic systems in the strongly correlated regime.
+Cold atomic gases have become a paradigmatic system for exploring fundamental physics, which at the same time allows for applications in quantum technologies.
+The accelerating developments in the field have led to a highly advanced set of engineering techniques that, for example, can tune interactions, shape the external geometry, select among a large set of atomic species with different properties, or control the number of atoms.
+In particular, it is possible to operate in lower dimensions and drive atomic systems into the strongly correlated regime.
 In this review, we discuss recent advances in few-body cold atom systems confined in low dimensions from a theoretical viewpoint.
-We mainly focus on bosonic systems in one dimension and provide an introduction to the well-known static properties before we discuss the state-of-the-art quantum dynamical processes stimulated by the presence of correlations.
-Besides describing the fundamental physical phenomena arising in these systems, we also provide an overview of the tools and methods that are commonly used, thus delivering a balanced and comprehensive overview of the field.
+We mainly focus on bosonic systems in one dimension and provide an introduction to the static properties before we review the state-of-the-art research into quantum dynamical processes stimulated by the presence of correlations.
+Besides discussing the fundamental physical phenomena arising in these systems, we also provide an overview of the calculational and numerical tools and methods that are commonly used, thus delivering a balanced and comprehensive overview of the field.
 We conclude by giving an outlook on possible future directions that are interesting to explore in these correlated systems.